jm24travelz/GET/README.md

 **Ever wanted to get a car wash done quickly without the need to wait for an attendant?**
  Look no further as we will be designing an Autonomous Car Washing System to replace the current systems available at petrol kiosks island wide.
- The system would automatically detect the arrival of a car and would proceed to go through a set of automatic procedures to wash the car when it is in the washing bay area, while informing the others car to wait outside using the signal system at the front of the washing bay.
+ The system would automatically detect the arrival of a car and would proceed to go through a set of automatic procedures to wash the car when it is in the washing bay area, while informing the cars to wait outside using our signal system outside the washing bay.
  Our project’s aim is to reduce manpower and labour cost, while seeking to improve the efficiency during peak periods.

 # Components required
 - 	5 LED Light Module
 -  1 Proximity Sensor
 - 	3 Servo Motors
-- 	Emergency Push Button
+- 	Emergency Start/Stop Push Button
-- 	Reset Push Button

 ![arduino uno](https://user-images.githubusercontent.com/44767760/48461088-e855f880-e80c-11e8-9cec-930c8d258056.jpg)
 ![jumper cables](https://user-images.githubusercontent.com/44767760/48461089-e8ee8f00-e80c-11e8-9bb7-7dea8eb498f3.jpg)